CALI Training Is Required For All Incoming International Students

 SEVIS Transfer Students: $125

 Once you arrive in the US, you will submit a few e-forms to check-in via UCSBGlobal.
-Your online check-in e-forms are due by October 13, 2023.
+Your online check-in e-forms are due within 5 days of arriving in the US.

 Failing to submit all check-in e-forms will result in the auto-termination of your SEVIS record and you will have to depart the US.